dan-grant-hunter/UK_Publishing_Analysis/README.md

 # UK Book Publishing Analysis

 ## Overview
 Working in publishing is a tough profession and many people who want to work in the industry do not know what salary they can expect when starting out.
-In this analysis, we will analyse the self-reported salaries of people who work at different levels within the publishing industry in the UK.
-We will explore patterns in the data and also try to develop a model that we can use to predict salary based on a selected set of features.
+In this analysis, I analysed the self-reported salaries of people who work at different levels within the publishing industry in the UK.
+I explored patterns in the data and also developed a model that can be used to predict salary based on a selected set of features.

 [**Click here to view the notebook in nbviewer**](https://nbviewer.jupyter.org/github/dan-grant-hunter/UK_Publishing_Analysis/blob/main/book_publishing.ipynb)